2009 Generali Ladies Linz

-The 2009 Generali Ladies Linz was a tennis tournament played on indoor hard courts.
+The 2009 Generali Ladies Linz was a women's tennis tournament played on indoor hard courts.
 It was the 23rd edition of the Generali Ladies Linz, and was part of the WTA International tournaments of the 2009 WTA Tour.
-It was held at the TipsArena Linz in Linz, Austria, from October 10 through October 18, 2009.
+It was held at the TipsArena Linz in Linz, Austria, from 10 October until 18 October 2009.
+Third-seeded Yanina Wickmayer won the singles title.